jurgenwigg/py3S60/newcore/Doc/library/exceptions.rst

    This class is rarely used as emitting a warning about a possible upcoming deprecation is unusual, and :exc:`DeprecationWarning` is preferred for already active deprecations.

-   Ignored by the default warning filters.
-Enabling the :ref:`Python Development Mode <devmode>` shows this warning.

-   The deprecation policy is described in :pep:`387`.

 .. exception:: SyntaxWarning